jychoi-hpc/adios-bench/README.md

                         DATASPACES installation.
 ```

-After Adios build and install, set PATH to include Adios' bin
+After Adios built and installed, set the PATH env to include Adios' bin
-directory for ```adios_config```.
+directory to access ```adios_config```.

-Then, this test program can be built by:
+Then, the main program can be built by:

 ```
 $ make